garygr2002/Rebalance/README.md

 ## Usage

 The software uses Java preferences to maintain persistent settings.
 Currently, settings are not user-specific.
-If a user has not previously set the preferences, you will see something similar to the following terminal window when running the software with the 'p' option:
+If a user has not previously set the preferences, you will see something similar to the following terminal window when running the software with the [-p](#-preference) option:

 ![alt text](assets/images/preferences_reset.png)